Azure/communication-ui-library/packages/calling-stateful-client/review/beta/calling-stateful-client.api.md

 import { PhoneNumberKind } from '@azure/communication-common';
 import { RemoteParticipantState as RemoteParticipantState_2 } from '@azure/communication-calling';
 import { ScalingMode } from '@azure/communication-calling';
+import { TeamsCall } from '@azure/communication-calling';
+import { TeamsCallAgent } from '@azure/communication-calling';
 import { UnknownIdentifierKind } from '@azure/communication-common';
 import { VideoDeviceInfo } from '@azure/communication-calling';
 import { VideoStreamRenderer } from '@azure/communication-calling';
 import { VideoStreamRendererView } from '@azure/communication-calling';

+// Warning: (ae-internal-missing-underscore) The name "CallAgentCommon" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type CallAgentCommon = CallAgent | /* @conditional-compile-remove(teams-identity-support) */ CallAgentCommon_2;

 // @public
 export interface CallAgentState {